wishhyt/reconstruction-alignment/OpenUni/README.md

 # OpenUni Training Guide

-> Note: This repository is heavily based on [wusize/OpenUni](https://github.com/wusize/OpenUni). ation scripts.
+> Note: This repository is heavily based on [wusize/OpenUni](https://github.com/wusize/OpenUni).
 For inference scripts and additional resources, please refer to the original repository.

 This guide provides comprehensive instructions for training OpenUni models with Reconstruction Alignment (RecA).